Great Lakes Biplane

-Adelaide Biplanes, the home of joy flights and flight training on South Australia’s Fleurieu Peninsula, are celebrating the arrival of the latest aerobatic biplane to join their fleet - the very first new customer production Great Lakes 2T1A-2 in the world, which can now be seen strutting its stuff on the runway and across the skies.
+The latest aerobatic biplane to join the fleet – the very first new customer production Great Lakes 2T1A-2 in the world, which can now be seen strutting its stuff on the runway and across the skies.

 Custom built by Michigan based aviation company Waco Classic, this stunning new Great Lakes biplane will lead the way as the primary aerobatic joyride aircraft for Adelaide Biplanes at their Aldinga Airfield base.
 Waco Classic hold an enviable reputation for producing high quality modern day re-incarnations of classic aeroplane, with their signature aircraft being the Waco YMF5…. another member of the Adelaide Biplanes fleet.

 The nimble machine will perform exhilarating stunts to any thrill seekers looking for an aerobatic ride, and will double as a training aircraft for those who wish to take the pilot’s seat.
 A unique feature, the Great Lakes offers an open cockpit option, for those who want to feel the wind in their hair and capture an even clearer glimpse of the stunning coastline and rolling vine covered hills of the famed McLaren Vale wine region that lies below.